Nobody wants a great day out on the water ruined by mechanical problems that require an expensive visit to the mechanic.

 You’ll get great performance from this $10,000 machine, without sacrificing reliability.

-Kawasaki’s sit-down model, the Jet Ski STX-15F, is one of the best PWC at combining power and reliability.
+Kawasaki’s sit-down model, the Jet Ski STX 160, is one of the best PWC at combining power and reliability.

-It has 62 horsepower and tops out at 63 miles per hour, but is engineered so that you don’t have to max out the engine to reach the upper limits.
+It has 160 horsepower and tops out at 63 miles per hour, but is engineered so you don’t have to max out the engine to reach those upper limits, helping to protect the engine and adding life to your PWC.

 Kawasaki Jet Ski Ultra 310X